kailash-manasarovar/statement/docs/timeline/2024/february.md

     - Part three - hacking: https://x.com/1FRGVN/status/1759837709365817828
     - Part four - manipulating and involving the children: https://x.com/1FRGVN/status/1759864483244089476 -> I stopped writing here as sudden threatening posts popped up which made me decided to postpone this section.
 Anything I would have written here is now in this statement.

 - Reading these back is so interesting for me.
-I had no idea what was going on, except everything I do say points firmly to the truth.
+I had no idea what was really going on, except everything I do say points firmly to the truth.

 ## Guardia Civil